norazlan-dev/cv/cv.md

 - Developed a **fleet management SuperApp (DRIVE)**, serving as a key tool for WAHDAH Partners.
 - Successfully deployed the **DRIVE** application to the **Google Play Store**, ensuring smooth updates and performance optimization for WAHDAH Partners.
 - Developed the **NVIS Site Visit** for JPPH, improving the efficiency of property valuations across Malaysia.
-- Successfully imlement **offline functionality** in NVIS, enabling reliable app usage in areas with low network connectivity.
+- Successfully implement **offline functionality** in NVIS, enabling reliable app usage in areas with low network connectivity.
 - Collaborated on **MySmartOH**, a health management system now used across various sectors for occupational health monitoring.

 ---